JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

 6. Receiving broken machines information in the Azure Function

-7. Conclusion

 ## Filter data in Stream Analytics and stream to EventHub

 Follow these steps to create an Azure Stream Analytics job which takes messages from your IoT Hub.
 These jobs can handle great amounts of messages, executing an SQL-like query.
 Stream Analytics Jobs are great for time window related queries.

 *Note: in this workshop, we will not dive too deep into Stream Analytics.
 See for [more information](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*

-1. `Log into` the [Azure portal](https://portal.azure.com/).
+1. **Log into** the [Azure portal](https://portal.azure.com/).
 You will be asked to provide Azure credentials if needed

-2. On the left, select `Resource groups`.
+2. On the left, select **Resource groups**.
 A list of resource groups is shown

     ![](img/azure-resource-groups.png)

-3. Select the ResourceGroup `IoTWorkshop-rg`.
+3. Select the ResourceGroup **IoTWorkshop-rg**.
 It will open a new blade with all resources in this group

-4. Select `Add`.
+4. Select **Add**.
 A list of available services appears

     ![](img/azure-portal-add.png)

-5. Filter it with `Stream Analytics` and select `Stream Analytics job`
+5. Filter it with **Stream Analytics** and select **Stream Analytics job**

     ![](img/azure-filter-stream-analytics.png)